thejfry/ENGO500_Group1/TrilaterationNation - Proposal.md

 - Administration: Printing or binding of results and updates for documentation throughout the project.
 - Communication: Purchasing or printing of presentation materials to clearly portray the results of the project to potential clients and users at the Capstone Design Fair.

+Sponsors and investors will not be needed to cover any costs related to the project as all costs will be covered by members of TrilaterationNation

 ## Communications Plan and Accessibility of Project Results
 Results of the project will be dissmeinated throughout our organization through consistent weekly updates, while being communicated to collaborators such as Steve Liang and Kyle O'Keefe through project update presentations occuring in November 2018 and February 2019.
 All results will be communicated to users and potential clients at the University of Calgary Capstone Design Fair in March 2019.

 # Benefits